 10 USEFUL THINGS TO PACK FOR COACHELLA

 1. Bandana Face Mask – Avoid the infamous “Coachella Cough” and buy yourself a bandana face mask.
 It gets windy at times in Indio in the month of April and dust kicks up from the dirt areas around the polo fields, especially during Weekend 2 after much of the grass has been killed off from Weekend 1.
 These masks are seamless and serve as a head wrap and scarf as well.
 This comes in a pack of 9 so you have clean ones for each day or share with your friends.
+Another option is your regular bandana, available in different colors.

 2. Foldable Water Bottle – Bring this foldable kind to get into the event and make it easier to carry.
 Make sure it’s empty before entering.
 Metal and glass bottles aren’t allowed.
 There are a lot of water stations at the grounds where you can refill it with water.
 Remember that Indio is in the desert so temperatures can hit the 90’s or higher during the day in April.
 Also, leave a water bottle in your car as it’s going to be a long walk when the show is done for the night.
 Hydration backpack is also a good option.